AllYourBot/hostedgpt/README.md

 1. Open [http://localhost:3000](http://localhost:3000) and register as a new user
 1. `bin/rails test` and `bin/rails test:system` to run the comprehensive tests
 1. The project root has an `.editorconfig` file to help eliminate whitespace differences in pull requests.
 It's nice if you install an extension in your IDE to utilize this (e.g. VS Code has "EditorConfig for VS Code").
+1. If you want a few fake users and a bunch of conversations and other data pre-populated in the database, you can load fixtures into the development database.
+This can be helpful, for example, if you want to test a migration and save yourself the time manually creating a bunch of data: `bin/rails db:fixtures:load`

 Every time you pull new changes down, kill `bin/dev` and then re-run it.
 This will ensure your local app picks up changes to Gemfile and migrations.